 As outlined above, we are expecting to see significant population growth in Kāpiti Coast district.
-Therefore, our public transport network will need to to be able to adapt to handle the increased demand.
+Therefore, our public transport network will need to be able to be adapted in order to handle the increased demand from these new residents to continue the strongly established use of public transport in the district.
+District-level and town centre planning led by the Kāpiti Coast District Council takes this into consideration, aiming to support active transport and travel choice through a combination of urban planning, urban design and other initiatives.